Home Readiness & Self-Reliance preparednessgardenbackyard

 A more useful backyard is not only about food.
 It is about familiarity.
 You understand your space better.
 You get used to tending something.
 You make your household slightly less dependent on perfect conditions.

-That is part of why this topic belongs in the current collection.
+That is part of why growing food and useful plants belongs in this collection.
 It is a practical form of preparedness that improves daily life too.

 A better standard for success